Evaluating the Performance of the Hospital or Health System CEO

 Statement of the Issue

-The American College of Healthcare Executives believes the board of a hospital or health system should evaluate the performance of its chief executive officer using the following principles:
+The American College of Healthcare Executives believes the board of a hospital or health system should evaluate the performance of its CEO annually using the following principles:

 - The evaluation should include an assessment of the CEO’s performance on core leadership responsibilities as established by the CEO’s job description.
 In addition, prior to the start of the operating year the board should establish a balanced set of well-defined, measurable objectives to be used in evaluating CEO performance.

-- Certain leadership traits such as judgment and diplomacy may require subjective assessment by the board.
+- Certain leadership traits such as judgment, communication and diplomacy may require subjective assessment by the board.
 To the greatest extent feasible the board should evaluate the CEO’s performance based on relevant, multifaceted data relating to performance on community, organizational and individual professional objectives:

-- Community objectives might include initiatives such as addressing access to prenatal care, smoking cessation, early detection of chronic diseases, efforts to educate the community about important health issues, etc.
+- Community objectives might include initiatives such as reducing disparities in care, addressing access to prenatal care, smoking cessation, early detection of chronic diseases, efforts to educate the community about important health issues, etc.

-- Organizational objectives might include a range of quality, patient safety, operational effectiveness, employee engagement, marketplace performance, financial and satisfaction indicators.
+- Organizational objectives should reflect attention to enterprise risk mitigation and might include a range of clinical quality, patient safety and satisfaction, operational effectiveness, employee and physician engagement, marketplace performance, and financial indicators.

-- Individual professional objectives might include establishing effective board, medical staff and community relationships, promoting ethical behavior, and continuing professional development by participating in appropriate learning and credentialing activities.
+- Individual professional objectives might include establishing effective board, medical staff and community relationships; supporting diversity in the organization, promoting ethical behavior, and continuing professional development by participating in appropriate learning and credentialing activities.

 - The evaluation process should enhance the working relationship and information-sharing between the CEO and the board, rather than be a one-directional process.
 A current CEO position description can be a valuable resource to help guide an effective review.

-- If the board determines compensation in association with the formal performance review, then changes in compensation should take into account the full range of objectives established as part of the review process and should not be based solely on financial results.
+- If the board determines compensation in association with the formal performance review, then changes in compensation should be based on an independent, fair market value assessment and should take into account the full range of objectives established as part of the review process and should not be based solely on financial results.

 - As an adjunct to the CEO evaluation process, a board self-evaluation process should be considered.
 Self evaluations of the full board and individual members constitute important enhancements to the CEO performance evaluation process by assessing the extent to which board members perceive the board provides clear expectations and effective guidance and feedback to the CEO throughout the year.